An Empirical Study on Activity Recognition in Long Surgical Videos: Experiments

-\textit{Backbone$+$Feature Extraction.} We trained the backbone architecture to identify the activity represented by short clips sampled from the videos in the dataset.
-For Cholec80, we used 25-frame clips subsampled by 3.125 resulting in 8 frames inputted into the backbone.
-We kept the scope of the backbones to 1-second long clips so that the performance metrics are comparable to existing works.
-For SAR benchmarking, we used 32-frame clips subsampled by 2 resulting in 16 inputted frames.
-For convergence, the attention-based backbones required fewer epochs (TimeSformer: 50, Swin: 60) while convolution based backbones required more (I3D: 100, SlowFast: 196).
-Once the models were trained, we extracted features from the videos.
-All models were trained using categorical cross-entropy loss.
+Once the models were trained, we extracted features from the videos for each model by saving the output of the penultimate layer for each clip.
+For OR-AR, we noticed that dropping the clip size from 32 to 16 frames during extraction improved the performance of the subsequent temporal model.
+We conjecture this change increases the information density in the features resulting stronger performance.

-\textit{Temporal Model Training.} Once the features are extracted, each video in the training set serves as a single sample for training the temporal models.
-The goal of the temporal model is to learn the global logic of activity predictions across clips.
-Since videos can have vastly different lengths, we padded the shorter sequences with zeros; however, we made sure to prevent the padding from influencing the loss using a masking scheme.
+\paragraph{Temporal Model Training.} Once the features are extracted, each video in the training set serves as a single sample for training the temporal models.
+The goal of the temporal model is to learn the global logic of phase predictions across clips.
+Since several videos in the same batch can have vastly different lengths, we padded the shorter sequences with zeros; however, we make sure to prevent the padding from influencing the loss using a masking scheme.

-For the GRU models, we used 0.1 drop-out on input, a 64-dim. hidden state across 4 GRU layers, and a linear last layer.
-We report numbers for both the unidirectional and bidirectional GRU.
-For the TCN model, we used 7 layers with the number of channels between layers equivalent to the input feature dimension.
-For the Transformer model, we used an FC layer to decrease the input feature dim. to 128, followed by an 1 layer, 2 headed encoder.
-Lastly, we used an linear layer to obtain the final output.
-The Transformer was trained with 0.1 drop-out on the encoder parameters.

-\textit{Initialization.} Due to the small size of Cholec80, we utilized finetuning on model parameters pretrained on the Kinetics-400 dataset (K400)\cite{kinetics400}.
-The K400 dataset consists of ~240k training videos of human action categories.
-We found that a random initialization does not result in convergence on Cholec80 for all backbones except the TimeSformer\cite{tformer}.
-On the other hand, the SAR dataset contains many videos allowing us to use random initialization for all backbones.

-\textit{Inference/Metrics.} For the Cholec80 dataset we report the average test-time accuracy, precision, and recall on the epoch with the lowest training loss.
-On the SAR dataset, following\cite{mic20} we report the average test-time mean average precision (mAP) score at the last training epoch.

-\textbf{Results and Discussion.} In this section, our objective is to determine: 1) how the our surveyed models compare to the existing work, and 2) which backbone$+$temporal modeling combination yields the highest performance.